-Sociology build these KSA's by offering students a rigorous academic program that teaches critical thinking and many of the basic skills listed above, but it also gives them an opportunity to do service-learning activities directly related to their areas of interest.
-One of our full-time faculty is the Director of Service Learning at the college and helps connect students to opportunities in the field that include medical, environmental, and social work agencies, and other places that allow students to build both a resume and learn how to operate in the workforce.
+Sociology builds these KSA's by offering students a rigorous academic program that teaches critical thinking and many of the basic skills listed above, but it also gives them an opportunity to do service-learning activities directly related to their areas of interest.
+They have opportunities to engage in the community to foster community building, empowerment, and social relations.